Collection, Use, and Disclosure of Electronic Information

 The Library shall only permit the inspection, monitoring, or disclosure of personally identifiable information for other than Library business purposes: (i) when required by and consistent with law, University policy, or campus policy; (ii) when there is substantiated reason to believe3 that violations of law or of University, campus, or Library policies have taken place; or (iii) when failure to act might result in significant bodily harm, significant property loss or damage, loss of significant evidence of one or more violations of law or of University policies, or significant liability to the Library, University, or members of the University community.

 When under the circumstances described above personally identifiable information must be inspected, monitored, or disclosed, the following shall apply:

 - Authorization.
 Except in emergency circumstances, such actions must be authorized in advance and in writing by the University Librarian, or by an Assistant/Associate University Librarian or Director designated by the University Librarian.
 Authorization shall be limited to the least perusal of content and the least action necessary to resolve the situation.

 - Emergency Circumstances.
-In emergency circumstances -- circumstances in which delay might precipitate harm, loss, or liability as described in (iii) above -- any ADMIN member may approve the least perusal of content and the least action necessary to resolve the emergency, immediately and without prior written authorization, but appropriate authorization must then be sought without delay.
+In emergency circumstances -- circumstances in which delay might precipitate harm, loss, or liability as described in (iii) above -- any Leadership Team member may approve the least perusal of content and the least action necessary to resolve the emergency, immediately and without prior written authorization, but appropriate authorization must then be sought without delay.

 - Compliance with Law.
 Actions taken shall be in full compliance with the law and other applicable University and campus policies.
 In particular, actions taken in regard to electronic communications, including e-mail, shall comply with the provisions of the University of California Electronic Communications Policy.